cstuncsik/fp-modern-js-2025/fp-modern-js-2025.md

 - **Streaming folds (reduce)** → constant-memory aggregation for massive datasets.
 - **Incremental snapshots** → rolling top-N dashboards or live push updates.

-In other words: the tools are here, the syntax is standard, and the FP-style pipelines you've been writing in libraries can now be just JavaScript/Typescript.
+In other words: the tools are here, the syntax is standard, and the FP-style pipelines you've been writing in libraries can now be **just JavaScript/Typescript**.

 ## Full Working Examples